top of page

 14. The Treble Triumph

 What historic achievement did Manchester United accomplish in the 1998-1999 season?
-In the 1998-1999 season, Man United achieved the historic treble – winning the Premier League, FA Cup, and the UEFA Champions League.
+In the 1998-1999 season, Man United achieved a historic treble – winning the Premier League, FA Cup, and the UEFA Champions League.
 This remarkable feat remains unparalleled in English football.

 15. Iconic Managers